Stefy-M/Notes-/JS Notes.md

+## Variables

-## Variables can be assigned to functions
+-can be assigned to functions

 E.g: